touchlab/CrashKiOS/README.md

 setCrashlyticsUnhandledExceptionHook()
 ```

-Once initialized, you call methods on `CrashlyticsKotlin`
+Once initialized, you call methods on `CrashlyticsKotlin`, from common code or platform-specific code.

 ```kotlin
 CrashlyticsKotlin.logMessage("Some message")